Skip to main content

 Government Readiness (25%)

-Examines policy and regulatory environments that shape AI talent development, including strategic planning, implementation capacity, innovation support, and data protection frameworks.
+Examines the AI policy landscape and AI regulatory structures, the assessment highlights their impact on AI talent development, including factors like strategic planning, implementation capacity, and data governance.

 Strategic Recommendations